DeepXx86/Discord-Remote-Control/README.md

-#This Code make for education and easy to control
+#This Code make for education and easy to control your pc from every where.
+OK?